Sydney to Canberra Drive: A Complete 3-Day Road Trip Itinerary

 Where to Stay in Canberra

-Prices can fluctuate wildly in the national capital, depending on whether parliament is sitting or major events are running.
-At these times you should aim to book at least 6-8 weeks in advance to find something in a good location.
+Prices can fluctuate wildly in the national capital, depending on whether Parliament is sitting or major events are running.
+At these times, you should aim to book at least 6 weeks in advance to find something affordable in a good location.

-On this trip, we stayed in NewActon, an area that sites between Civic and Lake Burley Griffin.
-Possibly the most urban part of the city, the area originally provided temporary accommodation for newly arrived employees of the colonial capital and then functional workplaces for a variety of government departments.
+On this trip, we stayed in NewActon, an area that sits between Civic and Lake Burley Griffin.
+Possibly the most urban part of the city, the area originally provided temporary accommodation for newly arrived employees of the new national capital and then functional workplaces for a variety of government departments.

-These days NewActon is home to interesting architecture, quirky sculptures and some excellent eats.
-Its proximity to both the lake and the city centre makes it a perfect base for a quick visit.
+These days NewActon is home to interesting architecture, quirky sculptures and some excellent food.
+Its proximity to both the lake and the city centre makes it a great base for a quick visit.

 Ovolo Nishi Hotel

-The Ovolo Nishi is a superb choice for a short stay in Canberra.
+The Ovolo Nishi is a solid choice for a short stay in Canberra.

 Be sure to check out Monster Bar for a pre-dinner drink.